elastic/elasticsearch/CONTRIBUTING.md

 **Repository:** [https://github.com/elastic/elasticsearch](https://github.com/elastic/elasticsearch)

+JDK 9 is required to build Elasticsearch.
+You must have a JDK 9 installation with the environment variable `JAVA_HOME` referencing the path to Java home for your JDK 9 installation.
+By default, tests use the same runtime as `JAVA_HOME`.
+However, since Elasticsearch, supports JDK 8 the build supports compiling with JDK 9 and testing on a JDK 8 runtime; to do this, set `JAVA_8_HOME` pointing to the Java home of a JDK 8 installation.

 Make sure you have [Gradle](http://gradle.org) installed, as Elasticsearch uses it as its build system.
 Gradle must be at least version 4.3 in order to build successfully.